FastComments/fastcomments-docs/src/content/guides/installation/items/debugging-common-issues.md

 with your account.
 [Check out our documentation](/guide-multiple-sites.html#add-domains-to-account) to see how to resolve this error (simply add the exact subdomain + domain to your account).

+Note that this should only occur after the trial period is over.
+During the trial period, any requests from new domains will automatically be added to your account.

 ### Migrated Comments Not Showing for Custom Installations

 Usually this happens when the imported comments are tied to a `Page ID`, and you are passing a URL